-- 1.3.1 NNS is currently being developed by StormID for Health Protection Scotland, part of Public Health Scotland who also be the Data Controller for this service.
-The service will be deployed in an Internet-based digital platform currently hosted on NHS Greater Glasgow and Clyde ("NHSGGC") Azure infrastructure and used to provide digital services currently supporting NHSGGC COPD and Dermatology processes.
-(NNS will utilise components already deployed and make up the Lenus service that has SSP approval) - 1.3.2 The Digital Health and Care Institute has initiated the project and is leading the early design and technical work with a view to handing the system to NHS Scotland to manage the commissioning and ongoing support and development of the service.
+1.3.1 STT is being developed by StormID for Health Protection Scotland, part of Public Health Scotland who is also a Data Controller for this service.
+The service will be deployed in an Internet-based digital platform currently hosted on NHS Greater Glasgow and Clyde ("NHSGGC") Azure infrastructure and used to provide digital services currently supporting the Covid-19 National Notifications Service, plus the NHSGGC COPD and Dermatology processes.
+The NNS is described in a separate SSP.

+1.3.2 The digital Health and Care Institute initiated the project on behalf of Scottish Government and is leading the early design and technical work with a view to handing the system to NHS National Services Scotland to manage the commissioning and ongoing support and development of the service.